-Human Neurotransmitters in Plants,
+Transcript: Human Neurotransmitters in Plants

-Animal neurotransmitter substances in plants.
-They’ve got all the stuff we have.
-There’s adrenaline in plants, there’s dopamine, serotonin, melatonin—in fact there was recent study trying to figure out which varieties of tomatoes and strawberries had the most.
-And there’s actually enough in a serving to enhance levels in our blood stream.
+“Animal neurotransmitter substances in plants.”
+They’ve got all the stuff we do.
+There’s adrenaline in plants; there’s dopamine, serotonin, melatonin.
+In fact, there was a recent study trying to figure out which varieties of tomatoes and strawberries had the most.
+And, there’s actually enough in a serving to enhance levels in our bloodstream.

-(we will find out in tomorrow’s video-of-the-day)
+We’ll find out in tomorrow’s video-of-the-day.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Kerry Skinner.